Best Hurricane Travel Insurance: Coverage, Plans and Costs

 • Reimburses 100% of trip cost

-• Must purchase before storm is named
+• Policy must be purchased before the storm is named

-• Requires mandatory evacuation or uninhabitable accommodation
+• Requires mandatory evacuation or uninhabitable accommodation at destination

-• Storm must directly impact your destination
+• Storm must directly affect your destination

 Flight_Canceled icon